hyperledger/fabric-private-chaincode/integration/test-network/README.md

 scripts are also available inside the peer container.
 For this reason, we mount `$FPC_PATH/fabric/externalBuilder/chaincode_server` into
 `/opt/gopath/src/github.com/hyperledger-labs/fabric-private-chaincode/fabric/externalBuilder/chaincode_server`.

-For convince we provide a `setup.sh` script to update the `core.yaml` and the docker compose files to mount the external Builder.
+For convenience, we provide a `setup.sh` script to update the `core.yaml` and the docker compose files to mount the external Builder.

 ```bash